 4.1.
-We will assign a responsible partner or other attorney to every assignment of the client, who shall assemble a suitable team of attorneys, lawyers, and their assistants, if necessary, to render the legal services.
+We will assign a responsible partner or another attorney to every assignment of the client, who shall assemble a suitable team of attorneys, lawyers, and their assistants, if necessary, to render the legal services.
 Assistant attorneys – vandeadvokaadi abid (in Estonia), zvērināta advokāta palīgs (in Latvia), advokatų padėjėjai (in Lithuania) render legal services under the supervision of, and on the responsibility of, attorneys – members of the respective bar association – vandeadvokaadid (in Estonia), zvērināts advokāts (in Latvia), advokatai (in Lithuania).

 4.2.
 Subject to restrictions arising from applicable laws, other staff may be engaged by us to the provision of the services.
 A list of our staff is available on our website at walless.com.

 5. COMMUNICATION AND CLIENT INSTRUCTIONS